apexfarm/ApexDI/README.md

 ### 4.2 Pseudo Module

-You can load a registry service group directly as a singleton `DI.Module` by passing the group name as a string parameter.
+You can load a registry service group directly as a singleton `DI.Module` by passing `Pseudo<Service Group Prefix>`.
 Multiple service groups can also be combined into a single pseudo module.

 <p align="center"><img src="./docs/images/registry.png" width=800 alt="DI Registry"></p>